 Other Design Decisions

 There are several other critical design decisions.
 I won’t be able to cover all these in this post.
-Some of them will be discussed in the Bangalore IT Pro event on 16th Dec 2017.
+Some of them will be discussed at the Bangalore IT Pro event on 16th Dec 2017.

-- SCCM Backup, Restore and Availability Requirements more details here
+- SCCM Backup, Restore, and Availability Requirements

-- SCCM/ConfigMgr 2012 and 2007 High Level Architecture Design Guide
+- SCCM/ConfigMgr 2012 and 2007 High-Level Architecture Design Guide